CondeNast/atjson/README.md

 {
   content: "# Hello, world",
   annotations: [{
-    type: "heading",
+    type: "h1",
-    attributes: {
-      level: 1
-    },
     start: 0,
     end: 14
   }, {
-    type: "parse-token",
+    type: "ParseToken",
     start: 0,
     end: 2
   }]
 }
 ```

-The resulting document in AtJSON is the same as the source document— we take advantage of an internal annotation called a `parse-token`, which we remove from the document during the output phase.
+The resulting document in AtJSON is the same as the source document— we take advantage of an internal annotation called a `ParseToken`, which we remove from the document during the output phase.

 When the intermediate representation is created, this document will be altered to look like: